Baking soda has got to be one of the most versatile ingredients you’ll find.

-Carpet stains are an accident waiting to happen so it’ll be wise to be prepared.
-Fortunately there are two products that are cheap, readily available and non-toxic – vinegar and baking soda.
+Carpet stains are an accident waiting to happen, so it’ll be wise to be ready.
+Fortunately, two products are cheap, readily available and non-toxic – vinegar and baking soda.

 You’ll notice that it will bubble up, that’s vinegar and baking soda working on the stain, absorbing it.
 Blot residue away with a dry clean cloth then vacuum (31).

 In addition to removing stains on the carpet, baking soda is capable of absorbing grease or oil spills on carpet.
 Before sprinkling, make sure to scrape off any excess grease.
 Leave it on for 10 to 15 minutes and allow it to absorb oil or grease stains then vacuum afterward (32).

 Cleaning vomit is messy, and it increases twofold on the carpet.
 Baking soda to the rescue, sprinkle the right amount of it on vomit, then let it sit for a few hours (even overnight) and cover it with a towel.

 38. Remove Food Stains From Vinyl Flooring